cknisaac/accad-assessment-mod6/README.md

 #### You need to ensure the name of your database is correct in the code
+**TO PYTEST, please use the command: pytest test/unit/todo_test.py -v

 In app.py, under class TodoItem(Model):